joshfrench/om-wiki-fork/Documentation.md

   ([f cursor m] ...))
 ```

-Constructs a Om component. `f` must be a function that returns an
+Constructs an Om component. `f` must be a function that returns an
 instance of `om.core/IRender` or `om.core/IRenderState`. `f` must take
-two argument - a cursor and the backing Om component usually referred
+two arguments - a cursor and the backing Om component usually referred
-to as the owner. `f` can should take a third argument if `:opts` is
+to as the owner. `f` can take a third argument if `:opts` is
 specified in `m`. `cursor` should be an Om cursor onto the application
 state. `m` is an optional map of options.